astefanutti/metrics-aspectj/README.md

     }
 }
 ```

-In these examples, _Metrics AspectJ_ will automatically create a `Timer` instance with the provided `name`
-and inline around the method invocation with the needed code to time the method execution using that `Timer` instance.

 Note that these annotations won't be inherited if they are placed on interfaces or parent classes.
 Indeed, according to the Java language specification, non-type annotations are not inherited.
 It's discussed